 - 1. Remove the magazine; draw the charging handle to the rear and release.
 Allow the handle to spring forward freely.
 Do not "ride" the charging handle or otherwise retard the forward motion. - 2.
 Push the top part of the bolt catch toward the lower receiver and the bolt carrier will release.
-(See Figure 5) - 3.
-On P-308's and P-415's, you also depress the bolt release lever on the right side of the firearm.
-(See Figure 6)
+(See Figure 5)

-CAUTION: Bolt carrier is under heavy spring tension and can injure fingers when it slams shut.
+CAUTION: Bolt carrier group (BCG) is under heavy spring tension and can injure fingers when it slams shut.